 St. Ives to Cape Cornwall, via Penzance

-Length and driving time: 44 mi; about 4 hours with stops, 1.5 hours without stops
+Length and driving time: 44 miles; about 4 hours with stops, 1½ hours without stops

 You can spend hours in St. Ives looking through its art galleries and relaxing on the beach, but when you're ready to explore, strike out for Penzance, 8 miles south on B3311.
-Park in the lots near the entrance of town; explore the shops and marinas before heading to Mousehole 3 mi away on the seafront, down Mousehole Lane.
-In this tiny town, the Lilliputian cottages are crammed into very little space on the side of a steep cliff.
+Park in the lots by the sea and take in the shops and cafés of Chapel Street before heading to Mousehole, 3 miles away along the seafront.
+In this tiny village, the Lilliputian cottages are scattered around the harbor.

-From Mousehole, the winding B3315 road will take you the 10 mi to Land's End, the tip of Cornwall: you can either join in the tourist-fest of the shopping and amusement park there, or drive on to the peace of stunning Sennen Cove a few miles away, off A30.
+From Mousehole, the winding B3315 road will take you the 10 miles to Land's End, the tip of Cornwall: you can either join in the tourist fest of the amusement park there, or strike out on foot along the coastal path for some stunning scenery.

-It's less than 10 mi from Sennen to Cape Cornwall on B3306, but the road twists and turns.
+It's less than 8 miles from Land’s End to Cape Cornwall on B3306, but the road twists and turns.
 It can take time to get there, particularly if you're lured by awesome coastal views along the way.
 Cape Cornwall is a promontory where Atlantic currents split, heading south to the English Channel or north toward Bristol.
 The dramatic, rocky shoreline has spectacular views and makes a great picnic spot; there's plenty of well-marked parking.

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US